iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/TestPlan.md

 ### 2.3 Adequacy Criterion

-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*
+We will verify the adequacy of our black-box testing by ensuring all use cases and user screens have testing associated with them.
+We will also verify that functions involving calculations are covered with JUnit testing, both negative and positive tests.

 ### 2.4 Bug Tracking

-Bugs will be tracked with a Google spreadsheet, with issues submitted through a form.
+Bugs will be tracked with a [Google spreadsheet](https://docs.google.com/forms/d/1gytVHrfrbv2MI5VQauExF8aECjGkEsM3ZttJiNqXxU4/viewform), with issues submitted through a form.

 The form will include fields for:
 - Description